 Do not run the pump dry

 Unfortunately, errors can occur in a process that cause a pump to run dry.
 For a mechanically sealed pump this can cause an almost immediate failure to the seal.
 Some mag drive pumps are now available with special material bearings to prevent the onset of damage but allowing any pump to dry run could lead to catastrophic pump failure.

-Under normal operating conditions, the pumped liquid acts as lubrication between the rotating and stationary parts, and the heat generated by the rotational action is gently taken away by the circulating liquid.
-But when a pump is starved of liquid, these moving parts generate heat from friction and as the heat builds up, damage will occur.
+Under normal operating conditions the pumped liquid acts as lubrication between the rotating and stationary parts.
+The heat generated by the rotational action is gently taken away by the circulating liquid.
+But when a pumps starved of liquid these moving parts generate heat from friction.
+As the heat builds up, damage will occur.
 For a mechanical seal pump, running dry could lead to pump cavitation and therefore seal damage.
 The mechanical seal could also experience thermal shock and under the right conditions could shatter within 30 seconds.
-With a mag-drive pump, the bearings and shaft can rise in temperature due to the absence of liquid lubrication and subsequently melt the plastic casing.
+With a mag-drive pump, the bearings and shaft can rise in temperature.
+This is due to the absence of liquid lubrication and subsequently melt the plastic casing.